MA in Global Policy

 Capstone Paper or MA Paper Options

-In their final term, students take CAS IR 798 Global Development Capstone (4 units), a seminar in which research teams design and carry out an interdisciplinary policy analysis comparable to those performed for a government or nonprofit agency, often for a real-world client.
-In place of CAS IR 798 Global Development Capstone, students may, with approval from the Associate Dean for Studies, take a 4-unit directed study as part of writing an individual MA paper.
+In their final fall term, students take CAS IR 798 Global Development Capstone (4 units), a seminar in which research teams design and carry out an interdisciplinary policy analysis comparable to those performed for a government or nonprofit agency, often for a real-world client.
+In place of CAS IR 798 Global Development Capstone, students may, with approval from the Associate Dean of Studies, take a 4-unit directed study as part of writing an individual MA paper.
 This paper can either be a policy paper or a research paper.

 MA in Global Policy with Specialization in Developmental Policy